aitorjs/angular-build-in-i18n/README.md

   For now, we are using Virtaal (http://virtaal.translatehouse.org/) that is multiplatform so whats on GNU/Linux (use apt), Windows and MacOs

+  Using *File-> Update template* can update language translation with last updates from base template keeping the translated strings.

 # I18n

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.